Please ensure Javascript is enabled for purposes of website accessibility

 Water Softener Maintenance Tasks

-Maintaining your water softener is simple but crucial to keep it functioning properly.
-By performing regular checks and cleaning, you can extend the life of your system and prevent common problems.
+By performing regular checks and cleaning, you are able to extend the life of your system and prevent common problems.

 Regular Checks & Cleaning

 • Salt Levels: Always check the salt levels in the brine tank.
-If the salt runs low, the system won’t regenerate properly, leading to inefficient water softening.
+Low salt prevents proper regeneration.
+Refill the brine tank to maintain softness.
 Use the right type of salt recommended by the manufacturer to avoid clogging or excessive buildup.

 • Cleaning the Brine Tank: Over time, mineral deposits and salt buildup can accumulate inside the brine tank.
 Cleaning it every 3-6 months helps prevent these issues and helps smooth operation.